react-static/react-static/docs/api.md

 ```

 ### `devServer`
-An `Object` of options to be passed to the underlying `webpack-dev-server` instance used for developement.
+An `Object` of options to be passed to the underlying `webpack-dev-server` instance used for development.

 Example:
 ```javascript